-Six grounding virtues guide everything they do: words that matter; hospitality; humility; patience; generous listening; and adventurous civility.
+Six grounding virtues guide all they do: words that matter; hospitality; humility; patience; generous listening; and adventurous civility.
 They explore the intersection of spiritual inquiry, science, social healing, and the arts.

 The Center for Action and Contemplation

-The Center for Action and Contemplation’s programs and resources are designed to help deepen spititual life and strengthen compassionate engagement in the world.
+Growing out of the spirituality of St Francis of Assisi, the Center for Action and Contemplation’s programs and resources are designed to help deepen spiritual life and strengthen compassionate engagement in the world.